w9/zcl/README.md

 ZCL
 ===

-ZCL is poor man's alignment viewer for viewing clustalW outputs.
+ZCL is a poor man's alignment viewer for viewing clustalW outputs.